Maria Versfelt: Works

 Versfelt tried to repeat her success again in London with "possibly the earliest satirical magazine written, illustrated and published by a woman," according to an entry in the Princeton University graphic arts acquisitions catalogue it was called La Caricature francaise.
 Journal sans abonnees et sans collaborateurs (French caricature.
 A journal without subscribers and without collaborators).
 It was published in London to avoid censorship in France.
 However, when Versfelt published embarrassing letters supposedly written by King Louis Philippe of France, she was prosecuted for libel.
 She was not convicted because "the court could not prove that the published letters were actually falsified."

-She died, aged 68, in Brussels, in the almshouse of the Ursuline sisters.
+She died, aged 68, in Brussels, in the hospice of the Ursuline sisters.